nigelpoulton/ckad-exam-cram/README.md

 sa001             Active   32s
 ```

-## 6. Clean-up
+## 6. Clean-up (Complete when you're FINISHED)

-Run the following steps after the workshop is finished to shut down your lab and return to your pre-lab settings.
+Run the following steps **after the workshop is finished to shut down your lab and return to your pre-lab settings.**

 **Delete Kubernetes resources**